GenEvoBioinfLab/rpgQTL/README.md

 See `example.ipynb` for the example script.
 The following is based on the example but applied to the general usage of the rpgQTL package.

 ### Input files
-`plink_prefix_path`: Genotype VCF in PLINK format
+1. `plink_prefix_path`: Genotype VCF in PLINK format
-`phenotype_df, phenotype_pos_df`: expression file
+2. `phenotype_df, phenotype_pos_df`: expression file
-`covariates_df`: covariates (e.g. PEER factor, sex, etc.)
+3. `covariates_df`: covariates (e.g. PEER factor, sex, etc.)
+For expression and covatiates, you can download from GTEx v8 data from the GTEx portal.
+For genotype, see instructions in GTEx to access the controlled data.
-For details about the above files, see instruction in [tensorqtl](https://github.com/broadinstitute/tensorqtl)
+Also see instruction in [tensorqtl](https://github.com/broadinstitute/tensorqtl).

-`rpg_df`: `pandas.DataFrame` or `str`
+4. `rpg_df`: `pandas.DataFrame` or `str`
-- If `pandas.DataFrame`, this would be one large dataframe.
+If `pandas.DataFrame`, this would be one large dataframe.
 Each row correspond to one candidate genomic region for eqtl detection of one gene.
 Each gene could contain multiple regions (rows).
-The required first four columns should be:
+The required first four columns should be: chromosome, start of the region, ends of the region, and gene name
-  - col1: chromosome
-  - col2: start of the region
-  - col3: ends of the region
-  - col4: gene name
-- If `str`, this would be the path to a directory.
+If `str`, this would be the path to a directory.
 For each file in the directory, the file name is a gene name and the file contains the regions for only that gene.
 The format of each file is the same as the above pandas.DataFrame.

 ### rpgQTL functions
 `rpgQTL.run_nominal`: similar to `tensorqtl.cis.map_nominal`.
 Conduct the nominal run to get nominal p-values.